stagedml/pylightnix/docs/demos/REPL.md

 Oh no!!!

 We see a backtrace saying that TensorFlow model doesn't have `load` method.
-It is not very intuitive, (note that `save` method does exist), but probably TF team has a good reason for implementing design.
+It is not very intuitive, (note that `save` method does exist), but this is what we have.
 Looking through the documentation shows us that the right method to call is `load_weights`.

 We may make this trivial fix in-place but for this document I have to define a new funtion, containing the right call.